ojo-network/ojo-evm/relayer/readme.md

 ```

 How much each transaction will cost in AXL is different for each chain, and will vary with the usage of each chain (for example, pushing prices to Ethereum is more expensive than Arbitrum).

+## Running

+To run the relayer, you can use the following commands:

+`relayer config.toml`
+`relayer version`